• Skip to primary navigation

 Expert Tips

-• Don't forget to brush the grates with oil.
-You don't need a ton for it to work, just enough to help the pork chops and pineapple rings slide off without breaking.
+• Easy Release.
+Don't forget to brush the grates with oil.
+You don't need a ton for it to work, just enough to help the chicken thighs and pineapple rings release without breaking or tearing.

-• Rest your meat.
-After grilling, tent the pork chops with foil on a cutting board and let rest for 5-10 minutes so the juices can redistribute.
+• Rest Your Meat.
+This is the best way to ensure a juicy result!
+After grilling, tent the chicken thighs with foil on a cutting board and let rest so the juices can redistribute and residual heat can carry it the last few degrees to a food-safe 165ºF.

 Optional Variations

 • Gluten-Free - Forget making sliders!
-Make these delicious grilled Hawaiian pork chops and pineapple rings and serve them over rice with a big sprinkling of sliced green onions.
-Make sure to swap in a GF soy sauce option like tamari or coconut aminos to keep the marinade celiac friendly.
+Make grilled Hawaiian chicken and pineapple rings then serve them over rice with a big sprinkling of sliced green onions.
+Make sure to swap in a GF soy sauce option like tamari or coconut aminos to keep the marinade celiac-friendly.
+Of course, you can also use gluten-free slider rolls if you like!

 • Extra Spicy - Add extra ghost pepper (or red pepper flakes/cayenne/etc) plus a generous squirt of sriracha to the teriyaki marinade.
-You can also add grilled sliced jalapeños for extra kick.
+You can also add grilled sliced jalapeños or pickled jalapeños to the sliders for extra kick.

 • Soy-Free - Swap out the soy sauce for coconut aminos or Bragg's liquid aminos.